Last modified: 2020-04-06 | Approximate reading time 3 mins

-With the constantly rising price of real estate, expanding your home can be a good solution to increase market value.
+With the price of real estate constantly rising, expanding your home can be a good solution to increase market value.
 Thus, you may decide to raise your house to add a floor below, either by building a basement or a ground floor.
 If you’re looking to make a profit on this space, you can also make it a separate apartment rental.

 There are several factors that contribute to how much it costs to lift a house, including the square footage as well as the number of floors.
 Naturally, a larger house will cost more to lift.
 Some additional cost factors include:

 Contrary to popular belief, raising a house can be a less expensive solution than the cost of digging a basement.
 Additionally, the lift will offer you more space and natural light, unlike a buried basement.
 This will inevitably increase the value of your home if you want to sell one day.